History of Thailand (2001–present): Abhisit government and 2010 protests

 Abhisit presided over a six-party coalition government, which was formed through the support of Newin Chidchob and his Friends of Newin Group, who had broken away from the previous PPP-led coalition.
-By then, Thailand's economy was feeling the effects of the financial crisis of 2007–2008 and the ensuing Great Recession.
+By then, Thailand's economy was affected by the 2008 financial crisis and the ensuing Great Recession.
 Abhisit responded to the crisis with various stimulus programmes, while also expanding on some of the populist policies initiated by Thaksin.

 Relatively early in Abhisit's premiership, the pro-Thaksin group the United Front for Democracy Against Dictatorship (UDD) began staging anti-government protests.
 The UDD, also known as the "Red Shirts" in contrast with the PAD's yellow, was formed following the 2006 coup and had previously protested against the military government and staged counter-rallies against the PAD in 2008.
 In April 2009, the UDD staged protests in Pattaya, where they disrupted the fourth East Asia Summit, and also in Bangkok, leading to clashes with government forces.

 The UDD suspended most of their political activities throughout the rest of the year, but regathered in March 2010 to call for new elections.
 The protesters later occupied a large area of Bangkok's central shopping district, blocking off areas from Ratchaprasong Intersection to Lumphini Park.
 Violent attacks, both against protesters and government units, escalated as the situation dragged on, while negotiations between the government and the protest leaders repeatedly failed.
 Around mid-May, in an attempt to remove the protesters, military forces performed a crackdown on the protest, leading to violent confrontations and over ninety deaths.
 Arson attacks erupted around the protest site as well as several provincial centres, but the government soon took control of the situation.
 The protesters dispersed as UDD leaders surrendered.